 No punches we (sic) ever thrown.
 The House Sergeants responded immediately and had one of the Reps step outside to cool off while Representative Schmidt returned to his seat."

 It's still unclear just what, exactly, the fight was about.
-Pluta reports that shortly after the scuffle, everyone BUT the lawmakers was ordered off the House floor and House members were confined to their seats under Rule 32.2 of the House of Representatives.
+Pluta reports that shortly after the scuffle, everyone BUT the lawmakers were ordered off the House floor and House members were confined to their seats under Rule 32.2 of the House of Representatives.
 Rule 32.2 reads:

 The members shall keep their seats until the Majority Floor Leader announces that no further voting will occur or the Presiding Officer announces that the House is adjourned.